Project ESTHETICS

 - Publications

-2. « Parameters estimation in a retinal network model », B. Cessac, L. Pronzato, L. Sacchelli.
-Article in progress.
+5. « Parameters estimation in a retinal network model », B. Cessac, L. Pronzato, L. Sacchelli.
+In progress.

-3. « On the retinal response to a moving bar », B. Cessac, S. Ebert, L. Piovano, Article in progress.
+6. « On the retinal response to a moving bar », B. Cessac, S. Ebert, L. Piovano, In progress.

 - Associated team: Inria FUSION https://team.inria.fr/biovision/fusion-functional-structure-of-the-retina-a-physiological-and-computational-approach/